 A Setting is an essential bit of ConfigCat.
-It can represent a feature flag/toggle, a number as a discount price or any text your application requires to be modified without the need of a new deployment.
+It can represent a feature flag/toggle, a number or any text your application requires to be modified without the need of a new deployment.

 Anatomy of a Setting